-If you struggle with those less-than-full wedge shots and feel like you never know how far the ball is going to go, try my simple plan to make this a strength of your game.
+If you struggle with those awkward half-wedge shots and feel like you never know how far the ball is going to go, try my simple plan to make this a strength of your game.
 It's all about distance control.

 Look at the two mini swing sequences of me hitting wedge shots.
 I'm regulating my backswing and through-swing.
 If you can do this with three different swing lengths on both sides of the ball, you'll hit wedge shots three different distances without swinging any harder or softer.
 And if you want to turn those three stock yardages into nine, just make those three swing lengths with three different wedges.
 The difference in wedge loft will alter distance, too.
 Now you've got a mental library of several yardages where you'll know exactly what club and what swing will hit it close.